 Social and cultural events with Argentine students, lawyers and judges

-Southwestern's summer law program is offered in collaboration with the Universidad de Buenos Aires (UBA) and the Universidad del Salvador.
-Last year 37 students participated in the program including 17 from Southwestern and 20 from other U.S. law schools.
-The program size facilitates close interaction between faculty and students.
+Southwestern's summer law program is offered in collaboration with the Universidad de Buenos Aires (UBA) and the Universidad del Salvador (USAL).
+Last year, 21 students participated in the program including 16 from Southwestern and 5 from other U.S. law schools.
+Additionally, 16 students from law schools in Argentina joined the program.
 Classes are held at the Universidad del Salvador's Law School, located close to downtown.
-The Program Director's Office is located in the same building as classes, and the Universidad del Salvador's International Cooperation and Exchange Office, which also provides student assistance, is several blocks away.
-Students in the summer program have access to the library, computers and email at the Universidad del Salvador, and sports facilities at the Universidad de Buenos Aires.
+The Program Director's Office is located in the same building as classes.
+Students in the summer program have access to computers and email at the Universidad del Salvador, and sports facilities at the Universidad de Buenos Aires.
 All program facilities are accessible for students with disabilities, but some Argentine public buildings and transportation may have only limited access.

 Students begin their introduction to Buenos Aires with a city tour and lunch with Argentine students and faculty.
 To enhance American students' immersion in Argentine culture, one-third of the participants are English-speaking Argentine law students, and housing is provided with Argentine families.
 Participants quickly learn their way around Buenos Aires, which is one of the world's most sophisticated cities.
 Wide boulevards, sidewalk cafés and plazas give Buenos Aires a European flavor, while busy streets and restaurants create a nightlife that lasts past dawn on weekends.
 Museums, music, dance, theater, and opera make Buenos Aires a world-class cultural center.
 Southwestern's long-standing ties to Argentina are a part of the school’s international law program, which includes a comprehensive international law curriculum, faculty who are leading international scholars, the Southwestern Journal of International Law, LL.M. programs, programs for Argentine judges, and faculty and student exchange programs with Argentine universities, as well as the newly established Siderman-Fulbright Human Rights Fellowship for Argentine Lawyers.